-Essentially it is created with the joint efforts of governments, non-profit organisations, institutions, or citizens that are seasoned experts in a specific field.
+Essentially it is created with the joint efforts of governments, non-profit organizations, institutions, or citizens that are seasoned experts in a specific field.

 However public policy is not limited to the government sector.
 Opportunities are increasing in the Corporate Sector as well.